davehorton/nextjs-docs/pages/api/jambonz-webhooks.md

 A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambonz feature servers to enable tts and speech recognition for google.
 For AWS/Polly, the environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_REGION must be provided in the server environments where the [jambonz-feature-server](https://github.com/jambonz/jambonz-feature-server) application is running.

 As part of the definition of an application, you can set defaults for the language and voice to use for speech synthesis as well as the language to use for speech recognition.
-These can then be overridden by verbs in the application, by using the 'synthesizer' and 'recognizer' properties./
+These can then be overridden by verbs in the application, by using the 'synthesizer' and 'recognizer' properties.

 ## Webhooks
 Many of the verbs specify a webhook that will be called when the verb completes, or has some information to deliver to your application.
 These verbs contain a property that allow you to configure that webhook.
 By convention, the property name will always end in "Hook"; e.g "actionHook", "dtmfHook", and so on.